0ctobat/v2apidoc/source/index.md

 # Introduction

-Welcome to the documentation of the service [Octobat](https://www.octobat.com/).
+Welcome to the [Octobat](https://www.octobat.com/) documentation.

-We advice you to follow this documentation before to subscribe to Octobat.
+We advice you to follow this documentation when subscribing to Octobat.

 # Environment